f05fk/sepPI/README.md

 # sepPI
-Simple audio player for kids based on RaspberryPI
+Simple audio player box for kids with RFID tags based on RaspberryPI.

+The main focus is kids, but not only.
+It can play music, radio plays and web radio streams.
+The handling of the box is designed to be simple: select the audio content with prepared RFID tags and control audio volume and track number with just 4 buttons.

 ## Datasheets